top of page

 Mrs Mary Francis Power Lalor (nee Ryan) by G. Canavari, c.
 1859.
 Image source: Thurles Info, 6 October 2013 https://www.thurles.info/2013/10/06/calling-100-thurles-small-business-investors/

 "Those striving to maintain themselves are encouraged and helped in every way that it is possible to do so; articles made by them are received for sale on commission at the Depôts of the Charity; and in cases of great distress, the work is purchased and paid for at once.
-The Ladies are also employed to execute orders received at the Depôts for work of every description" - Report of London Executive Committee, November 1887-June 1889.
-London Metropolitan Archives Ref: A/FWA/C/D/167/001.
+The Ladies are also employed to execute orders received at the Depôts for work of every description" - London Executive Committee Report, Nov 1887 - June 1889.
+(London Archives Ref: A/FWA/C/D/167/001).

 South Audley Street from Mount Street, Mayfair.
 Image source: David Howard, WikiCommons via CC BY-SA 2.0 Creative Commons License.